 Let’s say that a company’s facility manager wants to know how much other small to medium-sized businesses spend on their HVAC maintenance.
 If you’re an HVAC company responding to this inquiry, you must include a value proposition about your company that shows that you know what you’re talking about.
 This could involve sharing easy-to-read reports of how much your HVAC clients spend a year on average on routine maintenance versus a break-fix approach.
 Sharing these materials shows your research and expertise towards similar businesses and how your company’s HVAC services help other businesses save money from repairing faulty equipment.

-Asking for Client Referrals
+Ask for Client Referrals

 No matter how many alternatives you have to cold calling, word-of-mouth remains the superior way to generate new sales leads.
-However, many account executives are hesitant to ask for client referrals because they’re afraid of being told no to being a referral.
+However, many account executives are hesitant to ask for client referrals because they’re afraid of being told no to be a referral.

 Asking for client referrals should be a big part of the client retention and sales process because it’s a significant way for sales teams to generate leads without cold calling.
 If clients are happy with your company’s products and services, they’re more likely to become positive referrals for your business.
 To increase their chances of saying yes to being a referral, it’s important that your company offers them an incentive.
 This could include reducing the price of your offering or implementing an add-on to their program for low to no cost.